oauthstuff/draft-ietf-oauth-security-topics/documenthistory.md

    * Explained Clickjacking
    * Explained Open Redirectors
    * Clarified references to attacker model by including a link to (#secmodel)
+   * Clarified description of "CSRF tokens" and reference to RFC6819
+   * Described that OIDC can prevent access token injection

    -19